rvagg/archived-iojs-tools/README.md

 **[changelog-maker](https://github.com/rvagg/changelog-maker)** is also part of this collection but is published to npm and is maintained in a separate repo.

 **[branch-diff](https://github.com/rvagg/branch-diff)** uses a lot of **changelog-maker** code to provide similar output but is for preparing a list of commits that are on one branch but not on another by smartly using Node.js core style metadata to remove duplicates (a smart `git log b1..b2`).

+**[new-contributors](https://github.com/rvagg/new-contributors)** generates a list of recent (possible) new contributors to a GitHub project.
+Built for nodejs/node but can be used against any GitHub repository to look for new contributors so you can serve them cake and tea.

 ## License & Copyright